ChanLIM/Noisy-Label-References/README.md

 ## 1. Noisy Data Generation Methods

-Objective : mimic the structure of real mistakes for similar classes and mistakes for unknown classes
+### Objective : mimic the structure of noise when there are :
+* mistakes for similar classes
+* mistakes for unknown classes

 ### - [Learning with Biased Complementary Labels](https://arxiv.org/pdf/1711.09535.pdf) (Yu, ECCV 2018)
  >Where Y and Ybar is true and complementary labels, previous methods implicitly assume that